cirosantilli/linux-cheat/xargs.md

         printf 'a\nb\n' | xargs -I'{}' echo '{}'

+**This will still fail for filenames with quotes**!
+Must use `-0` in that case.

+    echo "'" | xargs

+Gives an error

+    xargs: unmatched single quote; by default quotes are special to xargs unless you use the -0 option

 #-0

 Read up to NUL char instead of newline char.

-Allows for files with spaces, and even newlines!
+Allows for files with spaces, newlines and quotes.

+The only reason we do not recommend you *always* use it is that the utility producing the list of files might not be able to use NUL termination.

-    printf 'a\nb\0c\n' | xargs -0
+    printf 'a\nb\0c\n' | xargs -0I'{}' echo '{}'

-Combo with `find -print0`:
+Classic combo with `find -print0`:

-    find . -print0 | xargs -0
+    find . -print0 | xargs -0I'{}' echo '{}'

+Using `-0` is the most robust form.

 #detailed operation